On periodic stable Auslander-Reiten components containing Heller lattices over the symmetric Kronecker algebra: Abstract

 \section{Abstract}

-Let $\mathcal{O}$ be a complete discrete valuation ring, $\mathcal{K}$ its quotient field, and let $A$ be the symmetric Kronecker algebra over $\mathcal{O}$.
+Let $\mathcal{O}$ be a complete discrete valuation ring, $\mathcal{K}$ its quotient field, and $A$ the symmetric Kronecker algebra over $\mathcal{O}$.
 We consider the full subcategory of the category of $A$-lattices whose objects are $A$-lattices $M$ such that $M\otimes_{\mathcal{O}}\mathcal{K}$ is projective $A\otimes_{\mathcal{O}}\mathcal{K}$-modules.
-In this paper, we study Heller lattices of indecomposable periodic modules over the symmetric Kronecker algebra.
-As a main result, we determine the shapes of stable Auslander--Reiten components containing Heller lattices of indecomposable periodic modules over the symmetric Kronecker algebra.
+In this paper, we study Heller lattices of indecomposable periodic modules over {$A$}.
+As a main result, we determine the shapes of stable Auslander--Reiten components containing Heller lattices of indecomposable periodic modules over {$A$}.